Elementary (K-8) Postbaccalaureate Licensure Program

 Submit the following information directly to the School of Education, using School of Education forms:

-- Alaska passing scores from the Praxis I or Praxis Core ASE exam in reading, writing and mathematics and score from Praxis II Elementary Content exam (test 5018).
+- Alaska passing scores from the Praxis I or Praxis Core ASE exam in reading, writing and mathematics and Praxis II Elementary Content exam (test 5018).
+In extenuating circumstances, applicants may be allowed to begin the internship year without yet having an Alaska qualifying Praxis II score.
+Students cannot complete program requirements without receiving an Alaska qualifying Praxis II score.

 - Completed academic analysis form to provide information on breadth and depth of prior course work relative to 10 Alaska Student Content Standard areas.
 If additional course work is required, it must be completed prior to beginning the program.